 Diversity Initiative

-The Diversity Committee (“DC”) seeks to understand and influence the ways in which issues of diversity, which includes but is not limited to, race, gender, sexual orientation, social class and economic disparities, impact the mission of WCSPP and psychoanalysis at large.
-The DC seeks to address diversity, equity and inclusion within the recruitment, education, and training of candidates at WCSPP.
-As well, the DC aims to create conscious consideration and curiosity about the personal and professional impact of diversity, equity and inclusion within the WCSPP community.”
+The Diversity Committee is dedicated to understanding and influencing the impact of diversity on the mission of WCSPP and psychoanalysis as a whole.
+This includes addressing issues related to race, gender, sexual orientation, social class, and economic disparities.
+The committee works to promote diversity, equity, and inclusion in the recruitment, education, and training of candidates at WCSPP.
+Additionally, the Committee aims to foster awareness and curiosity about the personal and professional implications of diversity within the WCSPP community.

 Some highlights of our community’s efforts include: